Ship Code While You Sleep: The Overnight Agent Workflow

 TL;DR

 How to spec agent tasks that run overnight and wake up to verified, reviewable code.
-Covers the spec format, verification pipeline, and morning review workflow.
+The spec format, pipeline, and review workflow.

 Most developers close their laptops at 6 PM and open them at 9 AM.
 That is 15 hours of idle compute.
 The machine sits there, perfectly capable of running agent tasks, doing nothing.